 The self-publishing revolution has meant that you can do almost everything yourself these days.
 There are even easy ways to design book covers, advertisements, flyers, and Facebook and Twitter headers without any design knowledge – Canva and PicMonkey are examples of websites that will help meet your design needs at low or no cost.

 My favourite book promotion tool is BookLaunch, a website that allows you to make an informative web page for each of your books, at a low cost.
 I love the ease with which you can put a page together, and you can link directly to merchants so interested visitors can easily get their hands on a copy of your book.
-You can see an example of a BookLaunch page I created for my book The Philosophy of a Mad Man by clicking here.

 The main point I would emphasise when it comes to book promotion is that in 2018 you really need a multi-pronged strategy.
 People access content in a wide range of different ways, and your strategy should reflect that.
 There’s loads you can do online, but I also recommend incorporating some old-school offline promo strategies into the mix, as I discussed in a recent post on blog promotion entitled Blog Promotion the Old-Fashioned Way.